Homepage banner-Huguenots at prayer

 Library facilities (link to separate webpage).
 The Huguenot Library contains valuable collections of printed and archival material on Huguenot history and on family history.
 The collections are currently housed at the National Archives at Kew and may be consulted by appointment only.

 International connections.
-The Huguenot Society exchanges information with Corresponding Societies with similar interests in Europe, North America, South Africa, and Australia, and has links with active local and international organizations: The Huguenots of Spitalfields, Waldensian Church Missions, Amitiés Huguenotes Internationales (AmHI), The Virtual Museum of French Protestantism (VMFP), and the Groupe des Recherches en Histoire des Protestantismes (GRHP).
+The Huguenot Society exchanges information with Corresponding Societies with similar interests in Europe, North America, South Africa, and Australia, and has links with active local and international organizations: Waldensian Church Missions, Amitiés Huguenotes Internationales (AmHI), The Virtual Museum of French Protestantism (VMFP)and the Groupe des Recherches en Histoire des Protestantismes (GRHP).
 For details see Huguenot Heritage websites.

 No part of Huguenot Society publications may be reproduced, stored in a retrieval system, or transmitted in any form, or by any means, electronic, mechanical, photocopy, recording, or otherwise, without prior written permission from the Huguenot Society.
 The Society is not responsible for the content of any site linked to this website and disclaims all warranties expressed or implied as to the accuracy, legality, reliability, or validity of any content on any other site.